JasonYao/JasonYao.github.io/content/posts/2021-09-28T23:19:34Z-2021-tech-stack-migration-guide-part-2/index.md

 thumbnail_alt_text: "If you're reading this you probably need a hobby- have you considered DnD?"
 draft: true
 ---
+The following is a more in-depth guide on why and how I swapped out parts of my site's tech stack over time.

+This post is the first in a small mini-series about tech stack migrations, and includes:
+1. A migration guide for swapping my Domain Name Registrar [from Namecheap to Cloudflare]({{<ref "/posts/2021-09-28T22:06:15Z-2021-tech-stack-migration-guide-part-1">}} "link to part 2")
+1. **A migration guide for swapping my Continuous Integration provider from TravisCI to GitHub Actions (this article)**
+1. A migration guide for swapping my static site generator [from Jekyll to Hugo]({{<ref "/posts/2021-10-08T08:31:16Z-2021-tech-stack-migration-guide-part-3">}} "link to part 3")

 # My first post
 Hello world!